-During the preparation phase of the strategic planning process, the SPC conducts an environmental scan by collecting, evaluating, and summarizing a variety of data and information.
-It will be important to include the community health assessment and self-study results, and the community health improvement and quality improvement plans, if developed.
-It is now time to analyze the data by conducting a strengths, weaknesses, opportunity and threats (SWOT) Analysis and by identifying crosscutting themes, emerging issues, and assets.
+In Module 2, we discussed the importance of conducting an environmental scan by collecting, evaluating, and summarizing a variety of data and information.
+It is now time to analyze the data collected by conducting a strengths, weaknesses, opportunity and threats (SWOT) Analysis.
 A SWOT Analysis is a commonly used strategic planning tool to identify and evaluate the internal strengths and weaknesses of an organization and the external opportunities and threats.
 Using the data collected during the environmental scan as the basis for the SWOT Analysis will help ensure that strategic priority setting is done objectively and based on data, rather than opinion or personal interests.